AKheli/RepairTS/README.md

    - **Optimization Method**: Grid search is used to select the best hyperparameters by maximizing the F1-score.

 2. **GRU-based RNN for Regression**
-   - **Model Description**: GRU-based RNNs are well-suited for capturing sequential patterns and dependencies in time series data while avoiding vanishing gradient issues.
+   - **Model Description**: GRU-based RNNs that capture sequential patterns while avoiding vanishing gradient issues.
    - **Metrics**: Root Mean Squared Error (RMSE) is used to measure prediction accuracy.
    - **Tuned Hyperparameters**:
      - `hidden_units`: Number of GRU units in each layer.
      - `dropout_rate`: Dropout rate to prevent overfitting.
      - `batch_size`: Number of samples per training batch.
      - `learning_rate`: Learning rate for the optimizer.
-   - **Optimization Method**: Hyperparameters are tuned using grid search with validation sets to minimize RMSE.
+   - **Optimization Method**: Grid search is used to select the best hyperparameters by minimizing the RMSE.

 3. **Transformer for Forecasting**
-   - **Model Description**: Transformers leverage self-attention mechanisms to model both local and global dependencies, making them suitable for long-range predictions in time series.
+   - **Model Description**: Transformers use self-attention mechanisms to model both local and global dependencies.
    - **Metrics**: Accuracy is used to assess forecasting performance over prediction windows.
    - **Tuned Hyperparameters**:
      - `num_layers`: Number of encoder/decoder layers.
      - `attention_heads`: Number of attention heads per layer.
      - `dropout_rate`: Dropout rate for regularization.
      - `learning_rate`: Learning rate for the optimizer.
-   - **Optimization Method**: Hyperparameters are tuned using a combination of grid search and validation sets to optimize forecasting accuracy.
+   - **Optimization Method**: Grid search is used to select the best hyperparameters by forecasting accuracy.

 ---